ml-tuw/ml-tuw.github.io/teaching/sose25/ana6ects.md

 * implement an interesting application that uses machine learning, or
 * prove some properties of a learning algorithm.

-This semester we want to emphasize the applied project type.
-In this type, you implement an application that uses machine learning at its core.
-We encourage you to think about interesting scenarios and are looking forward to discussing them with you.

 If you choose your own topic, please briefly describe your project following this structure (check our suggested topics to get an idea):